 But I digress.
 I make that lovely rotisserie chicken in the VitaClay (which just means I cut the time in half and follow the rest of Stephanie’s instructions).

 Once that’s done about 4 hours later, I remove the chicken.
 Sometimes the bones just fall out.
 If they don’t, I

 pull them out make Jason pull them out and return them to the pot.
-Then I add enough water to nearly fill the pot, add my veggie scraps and a splash of apple cider vinegar.
+Then I add enough water to nearly fill the pot, add my veggie scraps (which I save in the freezer in a silicone bag) and a splash of apple cider vinegar.
 If I have any vegetable scraps saved up in the freezer, I add those, too.
 Win.
 When it’s all done, I season to taste.
 Usually with just a hint of Himalayan pink salt.

 How do you bone broth?

 Chicken Bone Broth

 Makes about 3 quarts